Towards Industrial-scale Product Configuration: language extensions

 \subsubsection{Fact format}

 In \coom, a partonomy is established by defining structures and linking them through features.
 These features can also reference enumerations or numeric variables, potentially with cardinalities (as illustrated in Listing~\ref{lst:travelbike:coom}).
-We simplify this approach by treating both part and attribute variables uniformly and refer to the resulting structure as the \emph{configuration tree}.
-For the \travelbike\ this structure, which serves as the basis for our fact format, is visualized in Figure~\ref{fig:tree}.
+We simplify this approach by treating both part and attribute variables uniformly and refer to the resulting structure as the \emph{configuration tree} which can be considered an explicit representation of the \coom\ configuration product model from before.

+For the \travelbike, this structure, which serves as the basis for our fact format, is visualized in Figure~\ref{fig:tree}.
 Here, nodes belonging to parts are highlighted in yellow and those belonging to attributes in green.
-The third bag of the carrier and the second bag of the frame are highlighted in a lighter color, meaning that these variables are undefined and not included in the solution.
-This automatically renders their subnodes undefined as well.
-Note that for the sake of readability variable names are abbreviated.
+Consider an example solution where the third bag of the carrier and the second bag of the frame are undefined, thus not included in the solution.
+We represent this in Figure~\ref{fig:tree} by highlighting the corresponding variables in a lighter color.
+Note that undefined variables automatically render their subnodes undefined as well.
+Note that for the sake of readability variable names are abbreviated and value assignments are omitted.
 Cardinalities of features are treated by grouping variables belonging to the same feature and with the same parent variable in sets (represented by dashed circles in the diagram).